-Black-owned beauty brands play a vital role in opening up the conversation around representation, inclusivity and diversity in the beauty industry, changing the mindset around what women of all colours and orientations want from their products, whether that’s natural skincare, innovative make-up lines or haircare to suit all styles and textures.
-And those offerings are growing by the day, whether it’s industry trailblazers like Pat McGrath and Rihanna releasing new lines, or emerging independent brands like Airfro and Mum Bub Hub coming up with clever ways to fill gaps in the market.
-Here we’ve rounded up some of the most covetable female-founded black-owned beauty brands and their cult products to invest in now.
+Black-owned beauty brands play a vital role in opening up the conversation around representation, inclusivity and diversity in the beauty industry.
+Whether natural skincare, innovative make-up lines or haircare to suit all styles and textures, the number of products is growing by the day.
+From industry trailblazers like Pat McGrath and Rihanna to emerging independents like Airfro, TRU SKN and Mum Bub Hub, we’ve rounded up the most covetable female-founded black-owned beauty brands to invest in now.

 Award-winning hairdresser and owner of Notting Hill’s thriving boutique salon Hair Lounge, Charlotte Mensah specialises in natural textured hair, from Afro to mixed and curly, and counts Janelle Monáe, Erykah Badu and Jada Smith as regular clients.
 One of the first to pioneer the natural hair care movement almost 20 years ago, she’s become London’s go-to specialist for those looking to embrace their natural textures and in 2016 she released her own celebrated hair care line.
 Made from ethically and sustainably sourced Manketti nut and Ximenia seed oil, her shampoos, conditioners, oils and finishing mists revitalise dull, dry or damaged hair with a major hit of hydration.